luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 r6g.large     | 8       | 25k                      | 2           | 52         | 34
 ```

-The CPU clearly reached a bottleneck again - another indication that multi-sharding is needed.
+The CPU clearly reached a bottleneck again - another indication that multi-sharding is needed as the application evolves and needs more structures.

 ## Batch periodicity